kenjinc/institutional-ingredient-repurposing/scripts/cleaning-script.md

 —- ^^^ still need to spot check whether this worked as intended ^^^ —-

+- populating residual cells at day level

-- because the tibble contains data that correspond to different time intervals (i.e., some data that correspond to a day and some data that correspond to a meal period), we also need to align respondents’ day-level data inputs with all cells that correspond to that same day. said differently, there are either three or four rows corresponding to each day for each site, and the inputs that correspond to that day are frequently represented under just one of those three or four sets of cells.
+because the tibble contains data that correspond to different time intervals (i.e., some data that correspond to a day and some data that correspond to a meal period), we also need to align respondents’ day-level data inputs with all cells that correspond to that same day. said differently, there are either three or four rows corresponding to each day for each site, and the inputs that correspond to that day are frequently represented under just one of those three or four sets of cells.

 ### data writing and codebook documentation